Izzimach/react-pixi/README.md

 ## Install Via NPM

+The current version of react-pixi is `0.8.0` and uses React `15.0.0`.

 If you just want to use react-pixi and not build it, you can install it using npm.